- What are the advantages of using LEED for hospitality spaces?

 Community Centers & Public Assembly Spaces.
 These facilities host a range of services and activities for local communities that include group activities, educational opportunities, public service activities and much more.

-How does the LEED performance platform relate to hotels and venues?
+How does the Arc platform relate to hotels and venues?

 The LEED v4.1 O+M rating system offers a unique performance-based pathway to certify your existing buildings and interior spaces.
 This new rating system uses Arc, a state‐of‐the‐art platform designed to collect, manage and benchmark your building across five performance categories: energy, water, waste, transportation, and human experience.